-- Shogo Yamashita, Sunichi Suwa, Jun Rekimoto, “AquaPrism: Dynamically Changing the Color of Aquatic Animals without Injury by Augmenting Aquarium”, The 4th international conference on Animal-Computer Interaction(ACI2017), November 2017, (Accepted as a full paper) Project Page
+- Shogo Yamashita, Sunichi Suwa, Jun Rekimoto, “AquaPrism: Dynamically Changing the Color of Aquatic Animals without Injury by Augmenting Aquarium”, The 4th international conference on Animal-Computer Interaction(ACI2017), November 2017, (Full paper) Project Page

 - Shogo Yamashita, Xinlei Zhang, Takashi Miyaki, Jun Rekimoto, “Visualizing Water Flows with Transparent Tracer Particles for a Surround-Screen Swimming Pool“, the 8th Augmented Human International Conference(AH2017), March 2017, pp11-20.
 Project Page